 Often, when people talk about or study refugees, the focus is on policy, rescue operations or terrorism.

-UC Merced will host its third annual Symposium on the Child and Family on April 30, offering hours of talks by researchers on the theme of “The Developing Child in a Developing World.”
+UC Merced will host its fourth annual Symposium on the Child and Family from 9 a.m. to 2:30 p.m.
+Jan.
+28, offering a day of talks by researchers on the theme of “Strong Families: Fostering Healthy Parent-Child Relationships and Child Development.”

 The symposium is designed to be of interest to individuals who work with young children or have an interest in learning more about early child development.
 It will consist of a series of talks by distinguished researchers and small-group discussions between researchers and attendees.

 During this year’s Giving Tuesday — an international day of giving held each year on the first Tuesday after Thanksgiving — UC Merced will honor Professor Will Shadish with a new graduate student fellowship fund.